charlie4fun/gfk.github.io/documentation/using/contributing.md

 * Contributions triggered by a work task: eg. a dependency have a bug or shortcoming which block your work
 * Contributions on your own initiative

-Both are sanctioned and does not require a review.
+Both are sanctioned and does not require a review, unless repository to which you want to contribute demands otherwise.
 Simply ensure that the project you are contributing to is not licensed under AGPL.

 ## Whitelisted CLAs
 If a non-GfK open source project asks you to sign a contributor agreement, get it cleared with the open source team, unless it is one of the following which have been whitelisted:

-- Apache CLA
+- Apache CLA  # TODO(charlie4fun): should following CLAs be reviewed?
 - Project Harmony Contributor Agreements
 - Mozilla Comitters Agreement
 - Adobe Open Source Contributor Agreement